rustwasm/book/src/game-of-life/implementing.md

 It is important that we have `#[repr(u8)]`, so that each cell is represented as a single byte.
-It is also important that the `Dead` variant is `0` and that the `Live` variant is `1`, so that we can easily count a cell's live neighbors with addition.
+It is also important that the `Dead` variant is `0` and that the `Alive` variant is `1`, so that we can easily count a cell's live neighbors with addition.

 Next, let's define the universe.
 The universe has a width and a height, and a